nerc-project/nerc-docs/docs/openstack/kubernetes/crc.md

 ## Prepare host for CRC

-Run the below command on the Ubuntu VM:
+Run the below command on the CRC's VM:

 - SSH into **crc** machine